MisterVVP/poor-man-s-cache/README.md

 ### Philosophy (or means to achieve goals)
 - Focus on performance, not readability or some 'patterns' and idioms.
 Prefer plain C-like code when necessary.
 - Avoid excessive defensive programming and argument checking deep inside the server code.
 Validate the input from network, but do not validate anything after.
 For example: there is no point to validate pointers in kvs.get(ptr) method, because we should not have passed invalid pointer there!
 And if it was passed -> we should fix the 'outer' layer, not memory storage.
-- Use modern C++ techniques when necessary and when I want to learn more about them (e.g. coroutines are interesting to learn, std::string should be avoided for high load, std::unordered_map is a complete no-no).
 - Avoid using external libraries (e.g. boost), unless necessary.
 Exception: unit tests and non-core functionality (e.g. Prometheus metrics).
 - Solution should support only Linux, preferrably alpine or similar distribution.
 No Windows or Mac OS support... ever.
 - Solution should be container and (hopefully) orchestrator friendly